 The mission of SOAR is to rescue purebred Airedale Terriers who have found themselves without a home, and help them get started on the road to a happy, new life.

 Written especially for SOAR, click here to listen, read the words, and see Ryan Humbert's photo.

 Click here to read about this special fund for Senior Airedales.

 Plans have already started for the 2014 event on April 26th.

 April 26, 2014

-The Cindi Mysyk Senior Fund (“the Senior Fund”) was established by SOAR to assist with senior rescue Airedales, and their expenses, using the following criteria:
+The Cindi Mysyk Senior Fund was established by SOAR to assist with senior rescue Airedales, and their expenses, using the following criteria:

-- The senior Airedale must be a rescue Airedale, and must have been at least 8 years old at the time they came into rescue, or at the time services were provided and a grant was applied for by a new family.
+- The senior Airedale must be a rescue Airedale, and must be at least 8 years old at the time services were provided and a grant was applied for by a new family.